 Stronger international focus

-The official opening of International Centre is August 30, but because of the semester start Tuesday 15 August, the centre is already open for visitors.
-The aim is to strengthen the administrative effort in the university's international activity, and improve international cooperation and mobility at the University of Bergen.
+The official opening of International centre UiB was August 30.
+However, because of the semester start August 15, the centre has been open for new students since early August.
+The aim of the centre is to strengthen the administrative effort in the university's international activity, and improve international cooperation and mobility at the University of Bergen.

 The staff will, amongst other things, provide advice and support to faculties and departments, advice researchers on research stays in other countries and help international students at semester start, as well as being a resource for students going abroad, in collaboration with faculties and departments.

-“It is great that the centre is finally up and running”, says Nina Gry Stein and Elin Berge Flo at the UiB Division of Student Affairs.
+“It is great that the centre is finally up and running”, says centre leader Nina Gry Stein and Elin Berge Flo at the UiB Division of Student Affairs.